 Some further compatibility problems may occur when running GPars in a hosted environment.
-The most noticeable one is probably the lack of ForkJoinThreadPool (aka jsr-166y) support in GAE.
-Functionality such as Fork/Join and GParsPool may thus not be available on some services as a result.
-However, GParsExecutorsPool, Dataflow, Actors, Agents and Stm should work normally even when using managed non-Java SE thread pools.
+The is probably the lack of ForkJoinThreadPool (aka jsr-166y) support in GAE.
+Functionality such as GParsPool may thus not be available on some services as a result.
+However, GParsExecutorsPool Agents and Stm should work normally even when using managed non-Java SE thread pools.